khrissianjoi/CA208/CASE3/ComparitiveProgrammingLanguages/ComparativeProgrammingLanguages.md

             - to substitute the actual _unevaluated_ parameter for each occurence of the formal parameter
         - Lazy evaluation:
             - evaluate the actual parameter when the argument is _first_ needed and then store its value for whenever it is subsequently needed.

-# Object Oriented Programming

-## Inheritance
-A _subclass_ inherits the member variables and methods from its _superclass_.
-It may override the superclass's methods by providing a more specialised version of these methods.
-### Dynamic Dispatch
-Dynamic dispatch is the mechanism that allows _polymorphic operations._
-When the appropriate method is invoked to a type of object after examiniation.